Stimulus-responsive materials and smart structures

-Why soft materials: Ubiquitous in nature and daily life, soft active materials are also envisioned to be the building blocks for a new generation of soft machines and devices, such as wearable power generators, stretchable sensors, and soft robots.
+Why soft active materials: Ubiquitous in nature and daily life, soft active materials are also envisioned to be the building blocks for a new generation of soft machines and devices, such as wearable power generators, stretchable sensors, and soft robots.
 However these materials present new challenges in modelling and simulation, due to nonlinear mechanics, coupled fields, and multiple physics.

 What are our aims: